 Please note that not all buildings in Peru are ADA accessible.
 Any questions about accessibility should be directed to the Office of Study Abroad or Disability Resources.

-The program fee is $5000 and is inclusive of tuition, housing, some meals, on-site support from AASD and the Global Competency Certificate.
+The program fee will be posted in early spring semester and is inclusive of tuition, housing, some meals, on-site support from AASD and the Global Competency Certificate.
 Airfare is purchased individually by each participant and is NOT included in the program fee.
 Financial aid, if available, can be applied.

 For more information about the courses, possible Engineering design projects or degree planning, please contact: